 "The UK was robbed!", we'd say, like we say when we lose at every international competition involving a level of competitive skill ever except the Darts.
 And even that bloke off the Darts is dead now.

 But try being Croatia.
 Amazing Spice Girls knock off act ENI obviously deserved to win with this work of almost complete genius, but only came 17th in 1997.
-Or take Doris Dragovic's haunting "Maria Magdalena" which only scraped fourth two years later.
+This spine-tingling work of genius from 2010 from a girl group who put the F into Eminem somehow didn’t even make it to the final.
+Or take Doris Dragovic's haunting "Maria Magdalena", which somehow only scraped fourth in 1999.
 For a good 18 months this solid gold classic was my ringtone, my alarm clock and my start up sound on Windows XP.